-“To be the recognized leader in assisting Water & Wastewater Professionals to enhance the quality of life in Washington State.”
+“To be the recognized leader in assisting essential Drinking Water & Wastewater Professionals to enhance the quality of life in Washington State.”

 The mission of Evergreen Rural Water of Washington is:

-“To provide the best technical assistance, training and advocacy for Washington State Water & Wastewater Utilities.”
+“To provide the best professional training, technical assistance, and advocacy for Washington State Drinking Water & Wastewater Utilities.”

 We will pursue our mission by accomplishing the goals set forth here.
 In pursuit of our mission, we shall amplify our strengths and seek to eliminate our weaknesses.
 Some, although not necessarily all, strategies to attain our goals are listed after each goal.
 Goals are not ordered in any preference or degree of importance.
 No ranking should be inferred from the listed order.

 A. Creating 2 at large board members

 B. Hiring internal staff member

 C. Create a succession plan for board and staff

 E. Road map for each position